We're here to help

 Frequently Asked Questions:

-The primary role of our consult clinicians is to match you with one of our therapists who is a great fit for you.
-Consult clinicians meet with you during your initial visit to Two Chairs for the 45-minute consult appointment.
-After your consult, they use the data from your Two Chairs profile and the information you shared during your appointment to match you with one of our therapists who is the best fit for you.
-Your consult clinician will serve as an additional resource if you have any questions or concerns about your care experience at Two Chairs.
+The primary role of our consult clinicians is to match you with one of our therapists.
+Consult clinicians meet with you during your first visit—a 45-minute consult appointment.
+After your consult, they use the data from your Two Chairs profile and the information you shared during your appointment to match you with one of our in-house therapists and services best fit for you.
+Your consult clinician will serve as an additional resource if you have any questions or concerns about your overall care experience at Two Chairs and can help facilitate a rematch if necessary.

-Therapists have the training and clinical skills to help you learn to cope more effectively with life issues and mental health needs.
-At Two Chairs, your therapist will serve as your ongoing care provider and will be your go-to person for questions related to your care, scheduling, and coordinating your care with other health professionals.
+Therapists have the clinical training and skills to help you learn to cope more effectively with life issues and mental health needs.
+Unlike your consult clinician, your therapist will serve as your ongoing care provider and will be your go-to person for questions related to your care, scheduling, and coordinating your care with other health professionals.

-Care Coordinators are available to answer any questions that you have about payments, insurance, or logistics.
-You can contact them via phone at (415) 202-5159 or email at [email protected] if you have any questions about our services.
+Care coordinators are available to answer any questions that you have about payments, insurance, or the matching process at Two Chairs.
+You can contact them via phone at 415.202.5159 or email at [email protected] if you have any questions about our services.
 You can also set up time with a Care Coordinator here.

 What is a Psychiatrist?